tamitakada/APCSFinalProject/README.md

 [5/28] Tami - I added the Button class for use in views.

 [5/29] Tami - I added a Label class and created the Home page.
-I also updated the Upgrades view with labels, images, increment/decrement buttons to change the levels of the car parts, and a back button, and I linked it to the Home page menu button.
-I added the base functions for the Race view and worked on some calculations for moving the Car.
+I finished writing the most of the Upgrades view and began work on the Race view, and I also worked on some calculations for moving the Car.